 What Are Life Insurance Riders?

-A life insurance rider, also known as an endorsement, is an addition to a life insurance policy that typically expands the benefits provided by the contract.
+Life insurance riders are also known as an endorsement, it is an addition to a life insurance policy that typically expands the benefits provided by the contract.
 Riders give you the ability to customize your coverage and add more flexibility to your policy.

 Accidental Death Benefit Rider